vaishaldsouza/eco-architect-agent/README.md

 ---

-### 🌍 Why Persona Studio?
+## 🏁 Why Persona Studio?

-Persona Studio demonstrates how **multimodal AI + persona-aware reasoning** can transform sustainability from a compliance task into a strategic design advantage—making eco-conscious decisions faster, clearer, and more accessible.
+Persona Studio demonstrates how **multimodal AI, persona-driven reasoning, and function calling** can transform sustainability from a manual research task into an **intelligent, efficient decision-making workflow**—fully aligned with the Gemini API’s strengths.

 ---

-Just say the word 👌